Isidro Lángara: Retirement

-After retirement, he spent the majority of his years in South America, returning to his home region in Spain in his late seventies, where he died in 1992.
+After retirement, Lángara spent the majority of his years in South America.
+He returned to his home region in Spain in his late seventies, dying in Andoain in 1992.

 His managerial career is sketchy but his achievements are as follows:

 He managed Club de Deportes Unión Española in 1951 winning the Chilean league title.

 He managed Puebla F.C. in 1952–53 winning the Mexican Cup Final.

-About the footballer
+Style of play

-As a footballer, Isidro Lángara was famed for his athleticism.
+As a footballer, Lángara was famed for his athleticism.
 Author of numerous "Impossible goals," he often scored from far out on the pitch.
 One particular famous occasion was on the opening matchday of the 1933–34 season when his Oviedo faced FC Barcelona winning the match 7–3.
 On that day, Lángara scored twice from set pieces around 50 metres out.
 When recounting the event, then Espanyol goalkeeper Lázaro Florenza noted "he scored an impossible goal, not once but twice".
 A few weeks later, Lázaro was himself victim of a similar free kick by Lángara.
 His physical stature was noted by teammates the day of his debut with San Lorenzo, when he was asked whether he was a footballer or a wrestler.
 At San Lorenzo, he became famous for his extremely powerful shot scoring often from long distance.